sidnei-almeida/brazilian-license-plate-recognition/README.md

 # Brazilian License Plate Recognition API

 REST API for detecting Brazilian Mercosul license plates using a fine-tuned YOLOv8 model.
-This repository targets Hugging Face Spaces (Docker runtime) and serves as the backend for a custom front-end experience.
+This repository is optimized for container-based deployments (Render by default) and can serve as the backend for any custom front end.

 ## Features
 - YOLOv8 small model trained for Brazilian Mercosul plates.
 - Single endpoint (`POST /v1/detect`) to run inference on user-supplied images.
 - Optional return of annotated images (PNG, base64 encoded).
 - Health, metadata, and sample utilities for front-end integration.
-- Containerized deployment flow tailored for Hugging Face Spaces.
+- Containerized deployment flow set up for Render Web Services.

 ## Quick Start
 ```bash